helixcn/HK80/README.md

-##vWelcome to the Homepage of HK80.
+##Welcome to the Homepage of HK80

 ###  What is it?

-It is an R package for converting HK80 (Hong Kong 1980 geographical coordinating system) to WGS84 and UTM coordinate systems.
+It is an R package for converting HK80 (Hong Kong 1980 geographical coordinating system) to WGS84 and UTM coordinating systems and vice versa.

 ### How to install: